-How can we help someone who has been bereaved?
+How we can help someone who has been bereaved

 Some of us do not have a personal experience of bereavement.
 We may struggle to know what to say to someone who has been bereaved, or be concerned that we may say something inappropriate and add to someone’s distress.

 Just finding simple words such as, “I’m sorry” is far more comforting than saying nothing.
+It can also be comforting to:

-• Acknowledge the death
+- Acknowledge the death

-• Use the name of the person who has died
+- Use the name of the person who has died

-• Listen, give opportunities to talk
+- Listen, give opportunities to talk

-• Show interest and be empathic
+- Show interest and be empathic

 Bereavement kindness toolkit

-How to support?
+How to support

 The simplest practical tasks can seem overwhelming in the early days of grief.
 A simple offer of practical support may be really appreciated.
 Specific offers of help with shopping, hanging out washing, help with chores, bringing a dish that can be frozen if not used immediately, making a cake, dropping in for a chat, or making a phone call can all be helpful.